asdawej/tff-Lang/README.md

 ## Examples

-An exeample of swap the memory of the locations of `0FF10T1` and `0FF10TN1`:
+An example of swap the memory of the locations of `0FF10T1` and `0FF10TN1`:

 ```PowerShell
 50# [out: none. in: (ff, t)location one, (ff, tn)location two. memory: (fn, f)]